Tupolev Tu-134: Design and development

 In 1968, Tupolev began work on an improved Tu-134 variant with a 76-seat capacity.
 The fuselage received a 2.1 m plug for greater passenger capacity and an auxiliary power unit in the tail.
 As a result, the maximum range was reduced from 3,100 kilometers to 2,770 kilometers.
 The upgraded D-30 engines now featured thrust reversers, replacing the parachute.
 The first Tu-134A, converted from a production Tu-134, flew on 22 April 1969.
 The first airline flight was on 9 November 1970.
-An upgraded version, the Tu-134B began production in 1980, with the navigator position abandoned, and seating capacity increased to 96 seats.
-Efforts subsequently began to develop a Tu-134D with increased engine thrust, but the project was cancelled.
+An upgraded version, the Tu-134B, was produced since 1980, with the navigator position abandoned, and seating capacity increased to 96 seats.
+A further version, the Tu-134D with increased engine thrust, was cancelled.

 Operational history

 In September 1967, the Tu-134 made its first scheduled flight from Moscow to Adler.
 The Tu-134 was the first Soviet airliner to receive international certification from the International Civil Aviation Organization, which permitted it to be used on international routes.
 Due to this certification, Aeroflot used most of its Tu-134s on international routes.
 In 1968, the first export customers, Interflug of East Germany, LOT Polish Airlines and Malév Hungarian Airlines purchased the Tu-134.
 In 1969, the Tu-134 was displayed at the Paris Air Show.

 From 1972, Aeroflot began placing the Tu-134 in domestic service to Baku, Yerevan, Kyiv, Kishinev, Krasnodar, Leningrad, Omsk, Riga, and Sochi from Sheremetyevo International Airport in Moscow.

 In its early years, the Tu-134 developed a reputation for reliability and efficiency, especially when compared with previous Soviet designs.
 After the establishment of tougher noise standards in the ICAO regulations in 2002, the Tu-134 was banned from most western European airports for its high noise levels.
 In early 2006, 245 Tu-134s were still in operation, 162 of which were in Russia.
 After a fatal accident in March 2007, and at the instigation of Russian Minister of Transportation Igor Levitin, Aeroflot announced that it would be retiring its fleet, and the last Tu-134 was removed from service on 1 January 2008.
 Some were still in operations with Aeroflot subsidiaries on local routes within Russia.
 The Tu-134 also found a new life as a business jet with many having an expensive business interior installed.
 High fuel and maintenance costs are increasingly limiting the number used today.

 In June 2011, as a response to RusAir Flight 9605 which resulted in 47 fatalities, Russian president Dmitry Medvedev ordered preparations for taking the Tu-134 out of use by 2012.

 On 22 May 2019, the final passenger flight of the Tu-134 in Russia took place.

 Many Tu-134s have been preserved as memorials at airports throughout the former Soviet Union.
 A former Malév Tu-134A (registration HA-LBE) is on display at the Aeropark at Budapest Ferenc Liszt International Airport in Hungary.